MrBlinky/Arduboy-FX-Arduino-plugin/readme.md

 import sys
 sys.executable

-copy the python install path to clipboard.
-Now edit the python3path.txt file, paste the path and save the file.
+Copy the python install path to clipboard.
+Now edit the python3path.txt file and paste the path.
+After checking that the file contains only a single line and no newlines, save the file.

 back in the python console enter exit() to exit the python console.
 Back on the commandline / terminal type the following commands to install the Pillow and